sdcnku/micropython/docs/library/omv.image.rst

       ``roi``, ``step``, and ``search`` are keyword arguments which must be explicitly invoked in the function call by writing ``roi=``, ``step=``, or ``search=``.

-.. method:: image.find_displacement(template)

-   Find the translation offset of the this image from the template.
-This method can be used to do optical flow.
-This method returns a tuple with three values (x_offset, y_offset, response).
-Where ``x_offset`` is a floating point value of the translation in x pixels between each image.
-   ``y_offset`` is thus the floating point y translation between images.
-   ``response`` is a floating point confidence value that ranges between 0.0 and 1.0.
-As the confidence value falls you should trust ``x_offset`` and ``y_offset`` less.
-In general, as long as the ``response`` is above 0.2 or so it's okay.
-When the ``response`` starts to fall it falls rapidly.

-   Note that this algorithm requires a large amount of temporary scratch memory to turn and thus won't work on images larger than 32x32 pixels or so on the OpenMV Cam M4.
-You can work on larger images with the OpenMV Cam M7.
-You should use the pooling functions to shrink both images before calling this method to get the displacement.

 .. method:: image.find_features(cascade, roi=Auto, threshold=0.5, scale=1.5)